 Candidates who hold dual citizenship, have had extensive travel, education, residence and/or employment overseas, or who have foreign contacts, a foreign-born spouse, immediate family members or relatives who are not citizens of the United States, should be aware that the clearance process will take longer to complete.
 The background investigation includes interviews with current and previous contacts, supervisors and coworkers.
-Candidates who do not receive a security clearance are ineligible for the fellowship.

 Suitability Review Clearance Process

 Upon completion of the background investigation and medical examination, a State Department Suitability Review Panel will examine your file (minus any privileged medical information) to determine your suitability for employment with the Foreign Service.

 The attainment of U.S. foreign policy objectives depends substantially on the confidence of the public (both American and foreign) in the individuals selected to serve in the Foreign Service.
 The Department of State, therefore, requires the highest standards of conduct by employees of the Foreign Service, including an especially high degree of integrity, reliability, and prudence.
 Given the representational nature of employment in the Foreign Service, employees must always observe proper standards of conduct.
 The purpose of the suitability review is to determine, from the candidate’s total record, whether the candidate is indeed suitable to represent the United States.
 The Suitability Review Panel has the authority to terminate a candidacy.

 In evaluating suitability, the Suitability Review Panel takes into consideration the following factors: